ubuntu/ubuntu-desktop-documentation/docs/how-to/accessibility/navigate-the-interface-using-the-keyboard.md

 (navigate-the-interface-using-the-keyboard)=
 # Navigate the interface using the keyboard

+You can navigate the Ubuntu Desktop interface without a mouse, touchpad or another pointing device, using only the keyboard.
+This is necessary for visually impaired users who are using the screen reader, also known as Orca.
+However, any Desktop user can use keyboard navigation.

 ## Launch applications

 GNOME has multiple ways to launch applications using the keyboard.

 ### Launch applications using Activities

+1. Press the {kbd}`Super` key on your keyboard, otherwise known as the Windows key.

+    The Activities overview opens, although Orca doesn't announce it.

-The quickest way is to press the Super key on your keyboard, otherwise known as the Windows key.
-You will then be placed in a search text field where you can start typing keywords to find the application you are looking for.
-Terms such as "web browser" or "email" should help you find useful apps for browsing the web such as Firefox and Thunderbird.
+2. Start typing keywords to find the application that you are looking for.

+    For example, terms such as *web browser* or *email* help you find applications for browsing the web such as Firefox and Thunderbird.
-GNOME

-The most prominent being searching for and activating apps from the search results.
-To search for and launch an application, press the Super key, aka the Windows key.
-Orca will announce "Window", although no more information is given.
-You can then start typing the app name or keywords to find he app you are looking for.
-As you type, Orca will announce the first result that appears.
-Once you have entered your search terms, you can then use the arrow keys to find what you are looking for.
+    As you type each letter, Orca announces the first available search result.

+3. You can use {kbd}`Tab` or the arrow keys to browse the search results and find what you are looking for.

 ### Launch applications using the dock